 Nearly 1 in 5 women will be raped in their lifetimes.
 About half of all sexual assault perpetrators are under the influence of alcohol at the time of the assault.

-CASS regularly receives submissions from D.C.-area residents about unwanted sexual attention, including harassment and groping, in local bars and clubs.
+Here are some recent accounts of unwanted sexual attention, including harassment and groping, in local bars and clubs.
 Sexual aggressors may use these environments as places for selecting, isolating, and even incapacitating their targets.
-Recent examples include:

 - “Throughout the night he’d intentionally bump into and rub against my partner, which was making her uncomfortable.”